sbslee/fuc/docs/cli.rst

    $ fuc bam_head -h
    usage: fuc bam_head [-h] bam

-   This command will print the header of a SAM/BAM/CRAM file.
-It essentially wraps the 'pysam.view' method from the pysam package.
+   This command will print the header of the input SAM/BAM/CRAM file.

    usage examples:
      $ fuc bam_head in.sam